Skip to main content

 a typical village pub Inn, Cotswolds:

 Started local history blog.
-Becomes go-to resource, Google traffic up 300%, heritage tour bookings generate £30K annually.
+Becomes a go-to resource, Google traffic surged, heritage tour bookings became a steady revenue stream.

 Content Tools & Resources